effektif/user-docs/docs/introduction.rst

 - no more miscommunications during handovers
 - traceability - data on who did what
 - clarity - visibility of who has to do what
-- agility - because you can change Effektif process models more easily than custom software.
+- agility - because you can change Signavio Workflow process models more easily than custom software.

 Acknowledgements
 ----------------

 Signavio uses open source software.
 We thank everyone involved in the open source community.
-Please download the :download:`list of open source components that Effektif uses <download/Open-Source-Components-Effektif.pdf>`  (PDF).
+Please download the :download:`list of open source components that Signavio Workflow uses <download/Open-Source-Components-Signavio-Workflow.pdf>`  (PDF).